 The department aims to foster a supportive and inclusive atmosphere and sincerely hopes that graduate students do not have cause for grievance; however, should students find themselves in such a situation, they should bring the matter to the attention of the DGS and the Department Chair for guidance and support as needed.
-If the problem is not resolved and there is evidence of a clear procedural error (e.g., change in syllabus or grading procedure), unfair bias (e.g., discrimination), etc. If the problem is with the DGS or Department Chair, the student may appeal to the College Graduate Office.
-Students should submit the Appeal and Complaint Form, available online or from the Director of Graduate Student Services.
-In depth information provided by the College Graduate Office at the following:
+If the problem is not resolved and there is evidence of a clear procedural error (e.g., change in syllabus or grading procedure), unfair bias (e.g., discrimination), etc., the student may appeal to the College Graduate Office by submitting an Appeal and Complaint Form.
+The College Graduate Office can provide in-depth information about this process.
+If necessary, one can report a bias incident or sexual misconduct to the university.